Research

 Terence Cuneo (2007) has argued that we have to be committed to the existence of epistemic facts insofar as they are indispensable to theorizing (a project that is likewise cognitively indispensable).
 Furthermore, he argues that the epistemic properties of these facts are inextricably ‘ontologically entangled’ with certain moral properties, such that there exist indispensable ‘moral-epistemic’ facts.
 Cuneo, therefore, concludes that insofar as epistemic realism is true, moral realism is likewise true.
 I argue that Cuneo’s appeal to the existence of indispensable moral-epistemic facts is problematic, even granting the existence of indispensable epistemic facts.
 I conclude, therefore, that Cuneo’s argument fails to justify moral realism.

-Please contact me if you want to see any of my preprints, or to get more information about any of the projects described in my research statement!
+Please contact me if you want to see any of my preprints, abstracts for papers under review, or information about any other projects described in my research statement!

 Copyright © 2018 Ben Winokur